VaishnaviNimmakanti/Dashboard-Design-Using-CAN-Protocol/README.md

 6. MCP2551 CAN transceivers are used for communication across the CAN network.

-7.Left and right turn signals are managed using CAN messages and external interrupts.
+7. Left and right turn signals are managed using CAN messages and external interrupts.

 8. Dedicated LED outputs represent the left and right indicator signals.